Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 This article was originally published in March 2020 and has been updated to reflect a new season of "Cold Justice."

-Oxygen’s hard-hitting true crime investigative series “Cold Justice” returns July 10, delving into baffling small-town murder cases that have lingered for years — and sometimes decades — with no new leads.
+Oxygen’s hard-hitting true crime investigative series “Cold Justice,” which returns Sunday, November 6 at 8/7c on Oxygen, has been delving into baffling small-town murder cases that have lingered for years — and sometimes decades — with no new leads.

 But veteran prosecutor Kelly Siegler and her rotating team of detectives have been making a big impact, as their tireless work and years of experience have boosted investigative efforts and helped bring suspects to justice.
 In fact, arrests have been made in many of the cases.